usamaahsan93/Spatial-Stegnography/README.md

 # Spatial Stegnography
-This project is for spatial stegnography.Stegnography is a process of hiding a data (image or any other data) within an image.In this project spatial stegnography technique is used i.e. image is hidden at the last bit plane of the carrying image.
+This project is for spatial stegnography.
+Stegnography is a process of hiding a data (image or any other data) within an image.
+In this project spatial stegnography technique is used i.e. image is hidden at the last bit plane of the carrying image.

 ## Data Images